hudiniq/StoryHawk/README.md

 Skill XP or levels may be rewarded by DM for appropriate character actions or downtime activities.

 ### Character creation
+At character creation choose:
+- 3 **innate skills** in which you will gain XP quicker
-At character creation choose 3 innate skills and 3 skills where you get a starting bonus of +2 PB.
+- 3 skills where you get a **starting bonus** of +2 PB.
-You can substitute any number of starting bonuses with a basic set of tools.
+You can substitute any number of starting bonuses with a basic set of tools or any other utility, such as spells.

 *Optionally* You also start with 1 set of tools.

+Every character can start off with a reasonable number of mundane weapons and other adventuring equipment of their choice.

 ### Skill locks
 A DM may choose to only allow an attempt/check above a certain skill level, but must me explicit about it beforehand.

+Generally an action can be attmepted without any prior skill, but some actions might require basic familiarity with an appropriate skill.
+*For example any speech related checks can be attempted at any or no skill level, but an attempt to enchant a weapon would require you to have some prior familiarity with enchanting.*

 ## Examples and guidelines